yxuansu/Awesome_Diffusions/README.md

-### I only put the resources (e.g. papers, blogs, etc.) that I read and found interesting in this list.
+### I only put the resources (e.g. papers, blogs, etc.) that I have read and found interesting in this list.
 So the update speed would be depending on my speed of reading stuffs.

 ****